Eye Injury Prevention Month ER Nurses and Clinicians

 The healthcare sector has a handful of various national days, weeks, and months that pertain to healthcare and healthcare workers alike.
 Each one of these is significant and deserves the day or days dedicated to its cause.

-The month of July is here and the focus is on eye prevention.
+The month of July is here and the focus is on eye injury prevention.
 As a healthcare staffing app, we also want to recognize the emergency department workers that are on the front lines of these types of injuries.
 The month of July has officially been deemed as National Eye Injury Prevention Month by the U.S. Department of Health and Human Services.
 This is due to the statistics of how many suffer from eye injury daily and the importance of spreading awareness to prevent more injuries in the future.

 Emergency Healthcare Workers Deal with Eye Injuries Firsthand